ShivSarwade/Mine-Game/README.md

 ## Example

 - Player sets desired number of mines.
-- Player places a bet of $10.
+- Player places a bet of 10 coins.
 - Player selects a tile without a mine, their amount is multiplied by 1.2.
 - Player continues selecting tiles until they hit a mine or decide to cash out.